-As part of this effort the NWSA has developed a plan for shore power installations throughout the gateway.
-The NWSA was awarded a \$4.3 million Clean Energy Fund grant from the state to support shore power installation at T-5 as part of the redevelopment project.
+The NWSA has leveraged a number of sources of external funding to support the shore power installations that are underway.
+The NWSA was awarded a \$4.3 million Clean Energy Fund grant from the state to support shore power installation at T-5.
 This funding was directed to the NWSA through a state budget proviso in the 2019 legislative session.
-The NWSA has also accepted a DERA grant from the EPA that would contribute \$1 million to the installation for shore power at Husky Terminal, with design underway and construction planned for 2022.
-The NWSA also received \$1 million from the TransAlta Transition grant funds, and \$1.1 million in state Volkswagen settlement funds to support the Husky shorepower project.
-This would allow vessels at this Tacoma Harbor berth to shut their engines off and plug into the local electrical grid for their energy needs.
+The NWSA has also accepted a \$1 million DERA grant from the EPA, a \$1 million grant from the TransAlta Coal Transition grant fund, and a \$1.1 million state Volkswagen settlement grant from the Washington State Department of Ecology to support the Husky shorepower project.
+And finally, the NWSA has received a \$2 million grant from the Washington State Department of Ecology to support design and construction of a shore power system at Terminal 18.